nmatcho/Threat-Hunting-Scenario-Tor-Browser-Usage/README.md

 ---

-## Steps Taken
+## In-Depth Analysis

 ### 1. Searched the `DeviceFileEvents` Table

-Searched DeviceFileEvents table for ANY File containing “Tor” on the employee in question’s workstation and account name.
-Confirmed the employee downloaded a tor browser, which generated many “tor” related files including one named “tor shopping list.txt” being copied to the Desktop.
-These events started at “2025-10-23T19:58:24.2461505Z”.
+I searched the DeviceFileEvents table for ANY File containing “Tor” on the employee in question’s workstation and account name.
+I confirmed the employee downloaded a Tor browser, which generated many “tor” related files including one named “tor shopping list.txt” being copied to the Desktop.
+I noted that these events started at “2025-10-23T19:58:24.2461505Z” (3:58PM 10/23/25).

 **Query used to locate events:**